-But what about doing something interactive this year, as well?
+Or, what about doing something interactive this year?
 For example, you could grab their attention with a V-Day giveaway.
 Offer a gift card or a hot item as the prize.
 Encourage your recipients to enter the giveaway in your first campaign mailing and mention it in each subsequent one.

 Announce the winner(s) on Valentine’s Day.
 You could even offer surprise consolation prizes, such as a post–Valentine’s Day discount code.
 Campaigns like this don’t require too much planning and can pay off when it comes to customer loyalty.

-No matter how good your email campaign, if you don’t have a good subject line and preview text, your contacts won’t read your email.
+No matter how good your email campaign, if you don’t have a good email subject line and preview text, your contacts won’t read your email.
 Because they won’t open it.
-Plus, you’re not the only one sending a Valentine’s Day newsletter.
+Remember – you’re not the only one sending a Valentine’s Day newsletter. 🤯

-Put extra energy into your Valentine’s Day subject line.
+Put extra energy into your Valentine’s Day email subject line.